Actions

 _returnValue | (depends on context) | The value returned by the instrumented method within which this action is getting executed.
 If the method terminated with an exception or the action is executed in the entry phase this is null . |

 _thrown | Throwable | The exception thrown by the instrumented method within which this action is getting executed.
-If the method returned normally or the action is executed in the entry phase this is null . |
+If the method returned normally, the method is a constructor or the action is executed in the entry phase this is null . |

 _context | InspectitContext | Gives direct read and write access to the current context.
 Can be used as data dictionary or to implement custom data propagation. |